frobino/EclipseTrainingSlides/tracecompass/slides.md

 `ITmfTrace`

-- One per trace, a the central object in Trace Compass
+- One per trace, a central object in Trace Compass
 - Knows about the key trace attributes: Number of events, file, trace type, etc.
 - Allows you to seek at a location in a trace and get events one by one
-- Does validation to determine whether or not a file is of this trace type (for automatic detection, etc)
+- Does validation to determine whether or not a file is of this trace type (for automatic detection, etc.)

 <center><image src="images/tracecompass_tmftrace_class.png"/></center>